AzinShr/Parkinson-s-Disease-Classification-/README.md

 macro F1 ≈ 0.62–0.65 regardless of algorithm, pointing to a sample-size/class-
 imbalance ceiling rather than an algorithmic limitation.
-This motivates trying the neural network approach next, though it's unlikely to fully overcome the same underlying data constraint — more useful may be techniques like SMOTE, class-weighted loss functions, or gathering additional healthy-patient recordings if this were a real clinical project.
+This motivates trying the neural network approach next, though it's unlikely to fully overcome the same underlying data constraint; more useful may be techniques like SMOTE, class-weighted loss functions, or gathering additional healthy-patient recordings if this were a real clinical project.